A Global Bias-Correction DC Method for Biased Estimation under Memory Constraint: Global bias-correction estimate in linear model

-{\it (i) Cases of fixed design and distribution heterogeneity.} We first consider the case where the variables $X_1,\cdots,X_n$ in model (\ref{(2.1)}) are fixed designed.
-When the data sets $(X_i:i\in{\cal H}_1),\cdots, (X_i:i\in{\cal H}_N)$ are designed to be scattered, the matrix $V_k^TV_k$ is invertible, i.e., Condition {\it C2} is satisfied.
-On the other hand, consider the case where the sets ${\cal D}_1,\cdots, {\cal D}_N$ are random, but not identically distributed.
+{\it (i) The case of distribution heterogeneity.} We first consider the case where the sets ${\cal D}_1,\cdots, {\cal D}_N$ are not identically distributed.
 Such a distribution heterogeneity often appears under the situation of big data.
 A common example is streaming data, which may not be identically distributed in different observation periods.
-In this case, we can suppose that $V_{m}({\cal D}_1),\cdots,V_{m}({\cal D}_N)$ are not identically distributed, and consequently, the matrix $V_k^TV_k$ is invertible as well.
+In this case, we can suppose that $V_{m}({\cal D}_1),\cdots,V_{m}({\cal D}_N)$ are not identically distributed, and consequently, the matrix $V_k^TV_k$ is invertible.

-{\it (ii) Case of distribution homogeneity.} Consider the case where $(X_1,Y_1),\cdots, (X_n,Y_n)$ are identically distributed observations of $(X,Y)$.
-With the assumption, the regression coefficient of (\ref{(2.1)}) is equal to